-Lacking understanding of the spiritual nature of Shamanism, or being influenced by the observable practices of healing and ritual, has led some authorities to believe that the most important function of Shaman is to heal to be a medicine man.
+Lacking understanding of the spiritual nature of Shamanism, or being influenced by the observable practices of healing and ritual, has led some authorities to believe that the most important function of Shaman is to heal -- to be a medicine man.
 It is not.
 Life is short.
 Eternity is long.
 Healing the sick or injured only preserves the body for a minuscule time.
-The body will then deteriorate with age, die and decay, or be destroyed.
-It is the soul that must be preserved, and it is only those ailments of the body that effect the spirit that involve Shaman.
+The body will then deteriorate with age, die and decay or be destroyed.
+It is the soul that must be preserved, and it is only those ailments of the body which effect the spirit that involve Shaman.
 A spirit which is not whole cannot be conducted on the Way.
 It will be destroyed on the Way.
-This is thus to the maladies of the spirit the Shaman employs his "numen" or spiritual power to heal.
+This is why is with maladies of the spirit that Shaman employs his "numen" or spiritual power to heal.

 Healing by medicine and herbs is the calling of a medicine man, not the Shaman; and while few medicine men are Shaman, all Shaman can heal the spirit without knowing a single herbal remedy.
 However, it should be noted that while learning the traditions of the clan, most Shaman are instructed in diagnosing illnesses and in healing herbs, and most Shaman are also medicine men, which is often (though not always) the first step to becoming Shaman.